Which place is cheaper, Seattle or Baltimore?

 Both Seattle and Baltimore are popular destinations to visit in the winter with plenty of activities.
 Also, most visitors come to Seattle for the museums, the shopping scene, the theater shows, and the cuisine during these months.

 Baltimore can get quite cold in the winter.
 Baltimore is much colder than Seattle in the winter.
-The temperature in Baltimore is usually 32°F (0°C) in January, and Seattle stays around 42°F (5°C).
+The daily temperature in Baltimore averages around 32°F (0°C) in January, and Seattle fluctuates around 42°F (5°C).

 Baltimore usually receives more sunshine than Seattle during winter.
 Baltimore gets 153 hours of sunny skies, while Seattle receives 67 hours of full sun in the winter.

 It rains a lot this time of the year in Seattle.
 In January, Baltimore usually receives less rain than Seattle.
 Baltimore gets 2.9 inches (74 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain each month for the winter.